 As Unikitty shows us, if Not Happy Thoughts are simply shoved aside in favor of Happy Thoughts, there comes a breaking point.
 Either you explode, like Unikitty, or you go numb, like I did.
 Being happy All!
 The!
 Time! is all well and good if you’re just that kind of person, but I’m learning the importance of truly moving on – feeling the negative feelings and making space in your mind for them before taking that deep breath.

-So maybe Unikitty won’t be my spirit animal anymore.
+So maybe I won’t identify so strongly with Unikitty anymore.
 But she’s a good reminder of my old habits – and why they won’t sustain me any more than they did her.

 Some articles about this: